What is a weather radar and its functioning?

 The Future of Weather Radar: Emerging Innovations

-Advances in weather radar technology promise exciting possibilities:
+New weather radar technology offers exciting possibilities.

 Conclusion